Alison Kay

 -

-Adoptees’ views and experiences of Direct to Consumer (DTC) genomic testing: an exploratory interview study from the UK
+Adoptees’ views and experiences of direct-to-consumer (DTC) genomic testing: an exploratory interview study from the UK

-Kay AC. and Taverner N., (2022)
+Kay A. and Taverner N., (2022), Journal of Community Genetics